 Global Initiatives to Reduce Alcohol Issues

 The World Health Organization (WHO) adopted the Global Strategy to Reduce Harmful Use of Alcohol in 2010.
-Reduction of harmful effects of alcohol is one of the goals of the action plan for NCD (non-communicable diseases/lifestyle-related diseases) prevention established in 2013, and it is positioned as one of the global problems that must be addressed through the cooperation with national governments, specialists from public health organizations, and other related parties.
-In these efforts, the manufactures of alcohol beverages are regarded as an important stakeholder.
+Reduction of harmful effects of alcohol is one of the goals of the action plan for NCD (non-communicable diseases/lifestyle-related diseases) prevention established in 2013 as well as one of the UN SDGs (Sustainable Development Goals) in the health field established in 2015, and it is positioned as one of the global problems that must be addressed through cooperation with national governments, specialists from public health organizations, and other related parties.
+The manufactures of alcohol beverages are regarded as important stakeholders in these efforts.

 The Suntory Group is participating in the IARD organization (http://www.iard.org/) that makes efforts to promote responsible drinking internationally to respond to these alcohol-related issues.
-Since 2013, we have been working to promote the Industry Commitment aimed to contribute to the realization of the global alcohol strategy of WHO with the help of the major alcohol beverage manufacturers from around the world.
+Since 2013, we have been working to promote the Industry Commitment for Reducing Harmful Use of Alcohol which involves major alcohol beverage manufacturers from around the world.

 The progress of the Industry Commitment is published as a Progress Report after annual audits by an auditor.

-Since 2015, the Suntory Group has been holding periodic meetings, promoting educational programs, and consolidating global marketing regulations under the mid- to long-term vision, in order to realize responsible marketing activities on a global level and raise awareness of responsible drinking.
+The Suntory Group has established a company section dedicated to reducing harmful use of alcohol, regularly holds Global ARS Committee meetings, and consolidates global marketing regulations under the mid-to-long-term vision in order to realize responsible marketing activities on a global level and raise awareness of responsible drinking.